hodlsimulator/WidgetWeaver/WidgetWeaver/README.md

 ## Featured — Clock (Home Screen)

-WidgetWeaver includes a Small Home Screen clock widget (`WidgetWeaverHomeScreenClockWidget`) with a configurable colour scheme and an Apple-style sweeping second hand.
+WidgetWeaver includes a Small Home Screen clock widget (`WidgetWeaverHomeScreenClockWidget`) with a configurable colour scheme and an Apple-style second hand.

 ### Why the clock is tricky

 WidgetKit budgets timeline reloads.
 High-frequency widget timelines (for example: 1–2 second timeline entries) can look great briefly, then get coalesced or throttled.

 On iOS 26 Home Screen, some hosting paths also freeze `TimelineView` schedules and can ignore long-running SwiftUI animations.

 ### Clock animation strategies (history + trade-offs)